Global Warming Definition

 With the advent of industrialization, the temperature of the earth has been increasing rapidly.
 The harmful emissions from the factories add to the increasing temperature of the earth.

-In 2013, the Intergovernmental Panel for Climate Change reported that the increase in the global temperature between 1880 and 2012 has been 0.9 degrees Celcius.
-The increase is 1.1 degrees Celcius when compared to the preindustrial mean temperature.
+In 2013, the Intergovernmental Panel for Climate Change reported that the increase in the global temperature between 1880 and 2012 has been 0.9 degrees Celsius.
+The increase is 1.1 degrees Celsius when compared to the pre-industrial mean temperature.

 Various farming activities produce carbon dioxide and methane gas.
 These add to the greenhouse gases in the atmosphere and increase the temperature of the earth.

 Increase in population means more people breathing.
 This leads to an increase in the level of carbon dioxide, the primary gas causing global warming, in the atmosphere.

 Volcanoes are one of the largest natural contributors to global warming.
 The ash and smoke emitted during volcanic eruptions goes out into the atmosphere and affects the climate.